paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

 ---

 ## 🔹 Immediate Full Activation Instruction
-At the start of this session, all 24 modules (including continuity modules), the Essence Card, the Marker System, the Trend Tracker, the Early Warning Signals, Automatic Markers, the Narrative Layer, and Mini-DTT are **automatically active**.
+At the start of this session, all 27 modules (including continuity modules), the Essence Card, the Marker System, the Trend Tracker, the Early Warning Signals, Automatic Markers, the Narrative Layer, Mini-DTT, Business Metaphor Anchors, Context Amplification, and Reflection Report are **automatically active**.
 No confirmation will be requested.
 All functions are permanently active until explicitly deactivated.

 ---